mdahanaf/tasks-cli/readme.md

-# TODO Task Tracker CLI - PHP Application
+# Task Tracker CLI - PHP Application (Inspired by roadmap.sh)

-This is a simple command-line interface (CLI) application written in PHP for managing tasks.
-It allows users to create, view, update, and delete tasks, as well as manage their task list through a local JSON file.
-This README provides detailed information on how to install, configure, and use the application, along with its full set of functionalities.
+This is a lightweight command-line application built with PHP to help you manage your tasks with ease.
+It lets you create, view, update, and delete tasks, all stored locally in a simple JSON file.
+This README.md walks you through the steps to install, set up, and use the application, and gently explains all the features it offers.

 ## Features: